neilduncan/neilduncan.github.io/_posts/2016-09-22-model-binding-with-glass-mapper-and-sitecore.md

 }
 ```

 There is also a `GlassCurrentItem` attribute for when you have some properties that you need from the current item, as well as others that are coming from a datasource.
 One example for a place where this is useful is if you're trying to get related content for a specific article page.
-The information about the rendering (background colour, title) can come from the datasource, and the information about the page (tags) can come from the page.
+The information about the rendering (background colour, title) can come from the datasource, and the information about the page (tags, linked articles) can come from the current item.

 ```csharp
 public ActionResult RelatedContent([Glass] RelatedContentModule module, [GlassCurrentItem] ContentPage page)